Mattwai/momenko/DEVELOPMENT_BUILD_GUIDE.md

 After switching to a development build, your app will automatically use the real native speech recognition with the DeepSeek and ElevenLabs integration.

-### Key Features Enabled in Development Build:
+### Key Features in Development Build:

-1. **Native Speech Recognition**: Uses the device's speech recognition engine
+1. **DeepSeek Speech Recognition**: Accurate, real-time speech-to-text conversion
 2. **WebSocket Communication**: Real-time processing with DeepSeek AI
-3. **ElevenLabs Voices**: High-quality natural-sounding speech
+3. **ElevenLabs Voices**: High-quality natural-sounding speech synthesis
 4. **Silence Detection**: Automatically stops listening when the user stops speaking

 ## Configuration Options